John Hoyle is the creator of the simple, verbal transformational technique called Voice Activated Integration or VAI.

-Through careful observation and reading about physics, John realized that emotions, like anger or sadness, can either move through the body or get contained by it somehow.
-He describes his use of his first verbal statement as coming from a place of desperation.
-He was listening to a client express her unhappiness with regard to the way her husband ignored her when he spontaneously asked her to repeat the words, "There's an energy in my body that needs my husband to ignore me."
-This statement caused her body to involuntarily shake, and by following her body's lead to subsequent statements, John was able help her connect with and physically release the vibration of a little girl who felt ignored by her family.
+One day he was listening to a client express her unhappiness with regard to the way her husband ignored her when he spontaneously asked her to repeat the words, "There's an identity in my body that needs my husband to ignore me."
+This statement caused her body to involuntarily tremble, and by following this lead with subsequent statements, John was able help her connect with and physically release the vibration of a little girl who felt ignored by her family.